-- (1) The distribution agreement pursuant to section 9 subsection 1 sentence 3 must provide for the release in cinemas of at least 20 prints of the film, or of at least 10 prints in case of a grant of less than EUR 320,000; the distribution agreement must provide for at least four prints of a film in the case of a documentary film.
-The FFA managing board may, upon the joint application of the producer and the distributor, permit an exception to the number of prints specified in sentence 1. - (2) If the film is a theatrical film which is also intended to be broadcast as a television miniseries or on a platform, and the miniseries is at least 20 per cent longer than the version for theatrical release, the distribution agreement must provide for at least 100 prints of the film in the case of feature-length and animated films, in derogation from subsection 1, and at least 15 prints in the case of documentary films. - (3) In specially justified exceptional cases, the FFA managing board may, upon the joint request by the producer and distributor, allow exceptions to the number of prints stipulated in subsections 1 and 2 respectively. - (4) The distributor, as a company or a person, must have released at least three feature-length films in cinemas with at least 10 prints of each film for one week during the last 24 months before filing the application.
-For documentary films and children's films, release on at least five days in one cinema week with at least eight prints suffices.
+(1) The distribution agreement pursuant to section 9 subsection 1 sentence 3 must provide for the release in cinemas of at least 45 prints of the film, or of at least 20 prints in case of a grant of less than EUR 320,000; the distribution agreement must provide for at least eight prints of a film in the case of a documentary film.

+(2) If the film is a theatrical film which is also intended to be broadcast as a television miniseries, and the miniseries is at least 20 per cent longer than the version for theatrical release, the distribution agreement must provide for at least 200 prints of the film in the case of feature-length and animated films, in derogation from subsection 1, and at least 30 prints in the case of documentary films.

+(3) In specially justified exceptional cases, the FFA managing board may, upon the joint request by the producer and distributor, allow exceptions to the number of prints stipulated in subsections 1 and 2 respectively.

+(4) The distributor, as a company or a person, must have released at least three feature-length films in cinemas with at least 15 prints of each film for one week during the last 24 months before filing the application.
 The FFA keeps a list of distribution companies that satisfy these criteria.
 In specially justified exceptional cases, the FFA managing board may, upon request, allow exceptions to the requirements set out in sentence 1, if the regular initial theatrical release was not possible throughout Germany for a considerable period of time owing to force majeure or similar circumstances.